2019 Vault Rankings

 Mergers and Acquisitions

-In 2017 Intuit agreed to buy TSheets, a platform that small and medium businesses, self-employed, and accountants use to automate time tracking and scheduling.
+In 2017 Intuit bought TSheets, a platform that small and medium businesses, self-employed, and accountants use to automate time tracking and scheduling.
 The deal formalizes a deal that some customers of both companies have already done: about 12,000 customers use QuickBooks and TSheets in tandem.
-By buying TSheets, Intuit will create a more seamless experience for those users.
+By buying TSheets, Intuit created a seamless experience for those users.

 2700 COAST AVE